Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 ## Defining Roles and Responsibilities for Efficient Operations
 #### Impact _Operational Excellence_

 Having well-defined roles and responsibilities helps ensure clarity, accountability, and effective management of a well-architected AVS workload.
 A defined set of standards and structured processes and knowing who will execute them leads to efficient operations, helping IT organizations align their technical offerings with business objectives and strategies.
-As the AVS environment grows and evoles, well-defined roles and responsibilities leads to easier task delegation, and the potential to scale the solution without disruption, resulting in a better experience for the applications users.
+As the AVS environment grows and evolves, well-defined roles and responsibilities lead to easier task delegation and the potential to scale the solution without disruption, resulting in a better experience for the applications users.

 It's important to have a culture of continual improvement that focuses on efficient day-to-day operations for applications in the SDDC, such as maintaining SLAs, maintaining availability, having the capacity to minimize service disruptions, and having a smooth delivery.
 For example, the Azure VMware solution makes it possible to expand the environment with minimal user input.
 If manually expanding the contract, it should be documented who will perform these activities and how to do it.
 AVS operators should ensure node reservation is available for growing the environment as needed.
 Also, someone should be responsible for identifying underutilized or idle resources and right-sizing VMs to reduce unnecessary costs.

+ A tagging strategy can be applied for chargeback and resource tracking.
+These tags can be applied during provisioning.
+Leveraging infrastructure as code can create, update, and destroy guest VM and work alongside a configuration management tool

 ### Recommendations
 - Identify roles and responsibilities and assign owners based on least privilege (e.g., Network Engineer, Security, Application Owners/Developers, etc.)
 - Adopt a framework such as ITIL/ISO to map day-to-day operations, processes, and activities, faster knowledge transfers, continuous improvements, and change management.
+- Use Tags for resource management by identifying workloads and infrastructure based on an organizational taxonomy (e.g., host, business, owner, environment, etc.).

 #### Assessment Questions